 The period after 1924, with its less frequent changes of government and improved economic conditions, is often described as the ‘Golden Age of Weimar’.
 To the outsider it seemed a brief period of stabilisation.
 Political violence and extremist rhetoric eased; domestic government functioned better than it had done in the early 1920s; and Stresemann led reforms in foreign policy and international relations.
 But these outcomes disguised a lack of fundamental stability and cohesion, particularly within the Reichstag.
 Forming and maintaining coalition governments continued to be enormously difficult.
 The lack of trust between the SPD and centrist and right-wing parties remained the most significant obstacle to enduring coalitions.

-1. The Weimar government is known for political stability and frequent changes of chancellor and ministers.
+1. The Weimar government is known for political instability and frequent changes of chancellor and ministers.

 2. This is in part due to the voting system, that encouraged the presence of many parties in the Reichstag.

 3. With no party ever winning an absolute majority, government was based on coalitions of several parties.

 4. Chancellors were chosen based on their ability to steer laws through the Reichstag, a most difficult task.